-Its three-day conference is held each July at the British Museum (though the 2017 and 2018 Seminars will take place in early August) and the Proceedings are always published in time for the conference the following year – a record for the publication of conference proceedings.
+Its annual three-day conference will take place in 2019 at the University of Leiden in the Netherlands, in a break from its venue of recent years at the British Museum.
+The Proceedings are always published in time for the conference the following year – a record for the publication of conference proceedings.
 Between 50 and 60 papers are presented each year, together with many posters.
 Over 200 scholars and students from countries throughout the world attend the Seminar each year.
 Interested members of the public are also very welcome.

 As well as the wide range of subjects covered in its main sessions, the Seminar also offers the opportunity for more detailed discussion of a particular area of research by invited speakers in a Special Session, lasting either half a day or a full day.
 The papers read at a Special Session will be considered for publication either in the Proceedings of the Seminar for Arabian Studies (PSAS) or in a separate volume as a Supplement to PSAS.

 - 2007: Defining the Palaeolithic of Arabia (a summary of the discussion was published in PSAS 38, 2008 and it was developed in M D Petraglia and J I Rose (eds), The Evolution of Human Populations in Arabia, 2010)